cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 #### Designing the interface to display still images

 Initially the GUI was designed to be able to show still images while providing few other features like rotation, zooming, transition from base image to processed image and then to the colored image, as well as full screen viewing.
+These features are shown in the figure below.

+---19.
+The GUI and its features ----

 The python tkinter package along with openCV is used to create the widgets and the overall functionality of the graphical user interface.

 #### Configuring the interface to display a processed live stream